telerik/ajax-docs/mobile-support/helper-tools/browser-detection-api.md

 * `Telerik.Web.Browser.safari` - returns `true` if  the browser is **Safari**.

-* `Telerik.Web.Browser.scrollBarWidth` - returns the withs of the browser scrollbars in pixels.
+* `Telerik.Web.Browser.scrollBarWidth` - returns the widths of the browser scrollbars in pixels.

 * `Telerik.Web.Browser.standardsMode` - returns `true` if the browser is running in **standards mode**.